JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8029 days**.

-And here is a just a random fact -  **Vasaloppet, which is located in Sweden is the oldest, longest, and the biggest cross-country ski race in the world.
-Every year, 14,000 people compete in the race**.
+And here is a just a random fact -  **The smallest will ever written was 3.8 cm in diameter.
+It had 40 words written on it and was signed by two witnesses**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)